Published January 27, 2017|5 min read

 Subsidies.
 If you make between 100% and 400% of the poverty line, you’re eligible for federal subsidies.
-Depending on your individual circumstances, you may qualify for an advance premium tax credit, which you can receive with your annual tax return or as monthly installments toward your premium; cost-sharing reductions, which lower the out of pocket costs you’ll pay throughout the year; or Medicaid.
-(Note: Trump nixed reimbursing CSRs to insurers, but moves by some state insurance regulators, coupled with language in the ACA, have largely kept this from affecting consumers who qualify for them.
-More here.)
-Subsidies won’t automatically be included when you purchase health insurance, so make sure you note your eligibility when you apply.
+Depending on your individual circumstances, you may qualify for an advance premium tax credit, which you can receive with your annual tax return or as monthly installments toward your premium; cost-sharing reductions, which lower the out of pocket costs you’ll pay throughout the year; or Medicaid, the federal-and-state-funded health insurance program for needy Americans.
+Medicaid eligibility varies by state (see the requirements here), but if you do qualify, you can apply all year round.

 Health savings accounts.
 If you have a high-deductible health insurance plan, you can get a health savings account, or HSA.
 An HSA lets you put money aside pre-tax, similar to a 401(k), but rather than using it for retirement, you can use it for qualified healthcare purchases.
 That allows you to pay for your out-of-pocket medical expenses and lower your tax bill at the same time.
 Learn how to open an HSA.